ElliNet13/Equicord-Launcher/README.md

 1. Download from the releases tab.
 2. Check the config.json
 3. Start the exe.
+4. Make sure that you disable Discord's default autostart, if you want to use the autostart feature of this application.

 ## Build
 1. Clone the repository